Why We Broke Up by Daniel Handler ~Goodreads~

-The book is written as a passionate, angry and heartbroken letter by Min Green a quirky girl who enjoys old movies to her former boyfriend the king of the jock’s Ed Slaterton.
+The book is written as a passionate, angry and heartbroken letter by Min Green, a quirky girl who enjoys old movies to her former boyfriend the king of the jock’s Ed Slaterton.

-There are countless things I adored about this book, it captures intensely the feelings and thoughts of falling overwhelmingly as well as inappropriately in love with an unsuitable stranger.
+There are countless things I adored about this book.
+It captures intensely the feelings and thoughts of falling overwhelmingly as well as inappropriately in love with an unsuitable stranger.
 It was easy for me to get caught up in their relationship, it really is a wonderful reading experience.

-With Min she uses a box to dump on Ed’s doorstep to remove him from her home to probe her to move on, despite it being a difficult time from it bringing back the memories they shared together.
-In a way its the part of the relationship before everything is returned and forgotten, Min writes down all her last thoughts and feelings of her and Ed’s relationship to flush it out of her system so that when she arrives at his door nothing is left unsaid and all the loose ends have been tied.
+It brought out the angry female inside of me of hating men due to not being treated as an equal, and it made me think of them classic films and soap operas where the girl throws her ex’s clothes out of a window to get rid of him.
+With Min she uses a box to dump on Ed’s doorstep to remove him from her home and to aid her in moving on, despite it being a difficult time from it bringing back all the memories she has of their relationship.
+In a way its the part of the relationship before everything is returned and forgotten.
+Min writes down all of her thoughts and feelings about her relationship with Ed to flush it out of her system, so when she arrives at his door she’s closing that relationship behind her.

 This book is wonderfully illustrated, and it definitely spurred me on to keep reading on to the next object from the box.
 It is most definitely worth a read and perhaps if you’re currently going through a break up it may give you a sense of closure and justice towards your relationship.
 Removing objects that remind you of your past relationships, and preventing you from overthinking the ins and outs might be a kind of therapy for you like it seems it was with Min.